 He moved to Bella Vista in 2003 as part of his 30-year career taking on a role in the Walmart Corporate Office.
 He was the president of the volunteer group Friends of Arkansas Single Track (FAST) in North West Arkansas for 7 years maintaining mountain bike trails around the region.

 At Walmart he was a Director in the Environmental division working on recycling and sustainability programs before moving over to the Walton Family Foundation in 2015 supporting Steuart and Tom Walton with all their cycling and mountain bike trail projects.

 Gary is now a Senior Program officer for Steuart and Tom’s personal foundation and is considered one of the leading experts in developing mountain bike trail systems, overseeing design and construction of over 600 miles of world class mountain bike trails and growing.
 His work includes the Oz Trails region of Northwest Arkansas as well as the Arkansas State Parks Monument Trail projects.
 In 2019 he was the recipient of the American Trails Chairman award for advancing trail design and changing the landscape for trail systems.

 He has been married to Aimee Vernon for 24 years and has 2 children, Grayson (15) and Abby (20).
 His hobbies include mountain biking, motocross, and motorcycle trials.

-This year’s Summit will also feature Legacy Awards, given to an outstanding trail advocate, trail project, organization, political leader, business or funder for significant contributions and commitment to creating trails and working for enhanced trail recreation in the Piedmont Triad.
+The 2023 Summit featured Legacy Awards, given to an outstanding trail advocate, trail project, organization, political leader, business or funder for significant contributions and commitment to creating trails and working for enhanced trail recreation in the Piedmont Triad.

 Mary Joan Pugh